 Microsoft has changed the Event Viewer significantly for Windows Vista which means that Windows XP users will see a different layout than Vista or Windows 7 users.

 The events that we want to analyze are event 100 which logs the boot performance, and event 200 which logs the shutdown performance of the Windows system.

 Follow the tree structure to the following folder:

 Applications and Services Log > Microsoft > Windows > Diagnostics-Performance > Operational

 Windows XP users can sort the system events to find all events with the numbers 100 and 200.

-The event listing list the date and time of the event, the event number and the task category.
+The event listing lists the date and time of the event, the event number and the task category.
 If you click on an event you see detailed information about it in the lower half of the interface.
 Locate the entry Boot Duration for Boot Performance events, or Shutdown Duration for Shutdown Performance events.

 Divide the time by 1000 to get the boot or shutdown time in seconds.
-The value listed is milliseconds.
+The value listed is in milliseconds.

 Now what can you do with the information?
 You could analyze boot performance optimizations for instance, or analyze the system's boot time over time.
 I personally like to use the information to measure the impact of newly installed software on the system boot time.

 What's the boot duration of your computer?